 As the sun went down on my walkabout in the city, I found this peaceful park.

-It’s been said by me and anyone who visits this quiet area of Laos, that life moves slowly.
+Life moves slowly in this quiet area of Laos.
 These are some of the examples:

 Men love to pull up their shirt to expose round, squishy, non-segmented bellies, especially during bocce ball time.